ISISComputingGroup/lewis-ess/README.md

 $ python control.py device start
 ```

 Only numeric types and strings can be used as arguments via the `control.py`-script.
 The script always tries to convert parameters to `int` first, then to `float` and leaves it as `str` if both fail.
-For other types and more control over types, it's advised to write a Python script instead using the tools provided in `core.rpc_client` which makes it possible to use the remote objects more or less transparently.
+For other types and more control over types, it's advised to write a Python script instead using the tools provided in `core.control_client` which makes it possible to use the remote objects more or less transparently.
 An example to control the chopper:

 ```
 from time import sleep
-from core.rpc_client import ZMQJSONRPCConnection, get_remote_object_collection
+from core.control_client import ControlClient

-connection = ZMQJSONRPCConnection(host='127.0.0.1', port='10000')
+client = ControlClient(host='127.0.0.1', port='10000')
-chopper = get_remote_object_collection(connection)['chopper']
+chopper = client.get_object('chopper')

 chopper.targetSpeed = 100
 chopper.initialize()